6 Sights in Bloomington, United States (with Map and Images)

 Show sight on map

 The White Place Historic District is a residential historic district in Bloomington, Illinois.
-The district includes houses on White Place, North Clinton Boulevard, and Fell Avenue bordered to the south by Empire Street and Emerson Street to the north.
+The district includes houses on White Place, North Clinton Boulevard, and the east side of Fell Avenue bordered to the south by Empire Street and Emerson Street to the north.
 These houses were largely built between 1895 and 1928, and many of them were built shortly after S. R. White platted White Place.
 The homes in the district were designed in a variety of architectural styles; styles prominently featured in the district include Prairie School, American Craftsman, Colonial Revival, Victorian, and Spanish Colonial.

 Wikipedia: White Place Historic District (Illinois) (EN)